Xiar-fatah/DD2421/README.md

 | MONK-2      | 0.957117428264771   |
 | MONK-3 |    0.9998061328047111  |

 > Explain entropy for a uniform distribution and a non-uniform distribution, present some example distributions with high and low entropy.

-Answer: The entropy
+Answer: Entropy measures the uncertainty.
+Hence in reference to lecture 2, rolling a fake dice, a nonuniform distribution, with an higher probability to land on one side implies the entropy becomes numerically lower in comparison to rolling a real dice, which is a uniform distribution.
+In other words since the probability is higher for one side on the fake dice, the total uncertainty of the total fake dice is lower than for a real dice.